Feast your eyes on these Vegan German coconut macaroons, or as we like to say in Germany, Kokosmakronen.

-The macaroons are made with aquafaba, the water in a can of chickpeas that you usually just pour down the drain.
-It truly feels like a miracle that you can whip it just like egg white and I don’t think I’ll ever get over the excitement about it.
-If you haven’t tried it yet, stop reading this and give it a try asap!
+The secret is aquafaba – that’s water from a can of chickpeas that usually goes straight down the drain.
+It’s downright magical how it whips up just like egg white!
+If y’all haven’t given it a go yet, stop readin’ this and start whiskin’.
 I’m sure you’ll be as amazed by it as I am.

-If you make this recipe at home be sure to tag your photo #myvibrantkitchen on Instagram.
-I love seeing all your beautiful recreations.
-And don’t forget to sign up for My Vibrant Kitchen’s newsletter to get the latest recipes, vegan lifestyle tips and travel diaries straight to your inbox.
+If y’all whip up this recipe at home make sure to tag your photo #myvibrantkitchen on Instagram.
+There’s nothin’ quite like seein’ all your pretty recreations.
+And don’t forget to sign up for My Vibrant Kitchen’s newsletter so you can get all our latest recipes, vegan lifestyle tips and travel diaries sent straight to your inbox.
+Y’all take care now!

 - 200 g chickpea water aka aquafaba (reduced to 100 g)